tmmlaarhoven/lichess-knockout/README.md

   - [x] Fix issue of script not sending pairings in time for round 1.
   - [x] Fix issue of not closing figures properly, and having many figures open.
   - [ ] Fix issue of endpoint `/schedule-next-round` with fixed wait times between rounds.
+  - [ ] Fix issue of figure size changing when trophies are added, and rightmost game box being odd-sized.